yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  The recovery time achieved depends on the time required for ASR to execute the failover.
 For a VM, ASR has an [RTO SLA of 2 hours](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-common-questions#failover), although usually a recovery is executed in minutes.
 You can view the recovery plan recovery time for test failovers in the Azure portal.
 This comfortably exceeds the RTO requirement of 4 hours specified by the business.

 -  Achieving the 6-hour recovery point objective depends on the replication of data to the secondary site.
 Of primary concern is the SQL Server database, although the web VMs should also be considered in case they store any state locally.
-Both ASR repication and SQL Server asynchronous replication occur continuously, and should give an RPO far shorter than the 6 hours specified by the business.
+Both ASR replication and SQL Server asynchronous replication occur continuously, and should give an RPO far shorter than the 6 hours specified by the business.

 -  Automating the recovery plan using ASR and Azure Automation is critical to keeping the RTO as short as possible.
 It has the added advantage of making the recovery process more testable and less prone to human error.